scuseei/Empirical-IO--Nest_Logit/README.md

  2. Once data (i.e., "Data_m.csv") were generated, click MaximumLikelihood.py to get the estimation results.

- 3. The final results are displayed in the Results.pdf
+ 3. The final results are displayed in the Results.txt